 - The “DTs”

 A review of the alcoholism symptoms and alcoholism warning signs presented above displays a host of problems that affect virtually every aspect of the alcoholic’s life.
-More than anything, however, these symptoms and signs point to the need for the alcohol dependent person to get the proper help he or she requires in order to stop drinking, detoxify his or her body, and start on the road to alcohol recovery.
+More than anything, however, these symptoms and signs point to the need for the alcohol-dependent person to get the proper help he or she requires in order to stop drinking and start on the road to alcohol recovery.

 The Need for Alcoholism Addiction Help